The best sports books of 2015

 READ MORE :

 Winners emerge from context and culture.
 William Fotheringham’s Bernard Hinault and the Fall and Rise of French Cycling (Yellow Jersey) shows that a now-fading Breton grassroots cycling culture was as important as a desperate will to win in making France’s last Tour de France champion.
-Robert Dineen’s Kings of the Road (Aurum) engagingly juxtaposes the writer’s own battles as a cyclist, with British champions such as Tom Simpson, Beryl Burton, and Nicole Cooke, whose most dangerous opponent was often officialdom.
+Robert Dineen’s Kings of the Road (Aurum) engagingly juxtaposes the writer’s battles as a cyclist with British champions such as Tom Simpson, Beryl Burton, and Nicole Cooke, whose most dangerous opponent was often officialdom.

-German football boasts not only the World Cup, but superb writers.
+German football boasts not only the World Cup but superb writers.
 Raphael Honigstein’s Das Reboot (Yellow Jersey) is a fine account of how Germany reclaimed hegemony, while Ronald Reng’s Matchdays (Simon & Schuster), elegantly translated by the novelist James Hawes, tells the story of the Bundesliga through the life of his own worst enemy, player turned coach Heinz Höher.

 One hundred years after his death, cricketer WG Grace remains a formidable challenge for biographers.
 Richard Tomlinson’s exhaustively researched Amazing Grace (Little, Brown) gets us closer to both the man and the cricketer than before, demolishing myths in considerable style.

 One insight is that WG was more bookish than the simple soul of legend.
-He might have enjoyed Steve James’s The Art of Centuries (Bantam), which combines anecdote and insight drawn from personal experience into a fine book on the art of batsmanship.
+He might have enjoyed Steve James’s The Art of Centuries (Bantam), which combines anecdote and insight from personal experience into a fine book on the art of batsmanship.

 Two former rugby players offered decent fiction based on the game.
 John Daniell’s The Fixer (Upright, NZ) has a disturbingly plausible French-based setting.
 At the same time, Eddie Butler applies a quizzically satirical eye and ingenious plotting to Wales in Gonzo Davies: Caught in Possession (Gomer).
-Novelist Philip Kerr, author of the superb Berlin Noir series, meanwhile brings crisp plotting and characterisation to football in his Scott Manson thrillers, January Window,
+Novelist Philip Kerr, author of the superb Berlin Noir series, meanwhile brings crisp plotting and characterization to football in his Scott Manson thrillers, January Window,

 Hand of God and False Nine (Head of Zeus).

-• Huw Richards writes on rugby union and cricket for the International New York Times and teaches sports journalism at London College of Communication and Brighton University.
+• Huw Richards writes on rugby union and cricket for the International New York Times and teaches sports journalism at the London College of Communication and Brighton University.

 • Save at least 30%.
 Browse all the critics’ choices at bookshop.theguardian.com or call 0330 333 6846.
 From now until Christmas, 20p from each title you order will go to the Guardian and Observer charity appeal 2015.